gcasr/2025/pages/call_for_posters.md

 ### Submission

-Submit your poster at: [https://forms.gle/5MFZDXMKmrLbfUDK7](https://forms.gle/5MFZDXMKmrLbfUDK7)
+Submit your poster at: [https://forms.gle/5MFZDXMKmrLbfUDK7](https://forms.gle/5MFZDXMKmrLbfUDK7](https://forms.gle/2vbxTnHvcQS4Yhfe6)

+### Dates

+Submission deadline: April 7, 2025 11:59 PM CT
+Notification: April 15, 2025

 ### Submission Requirements

 - Please submit an abstract of no more than 250 words.
 - Posters may cover already-published work.

+### Presentation guidelines

-- We suggest poster size 24x36.
+- Posters must fit on a poster board of size 24*36
+- Authors should bring their poster to the workshop

 ### Topics of Interest